 This course focuses on the shift from introductory modes of writing explored in English 101 to higher order, objective, academic writing used in various disciplines and professions.
-Emphasis is placed on critical reading, thinking, writing, and research for different rhetorical modes and audiences.
+Emphasis is placed on critical reading, thinking, writing, and research.
 This course also introduces the research process and APA format as the basis for future collegiate coursework.
-This course is required for all majors after completing English 101 with a grade of C or above.
+This course is required for all degree programs, and students must earn a minimum grade of C to pass.